 Qatar University is the national institution of higher education in Qatar.
 It provides high quality undergraduate and graduate programs that prepare competent graduates, destined to shape the future of Qatar.
-The University community has diverse and committed faculty who teach and conduct research, which address relevant local and regional challenges, advance knowledge, and contribute actively to the needs and aspirations of society.
+The university community has a diverse and committed faculty who teach and conduct research, which addresses relevant local and regional challenges, advance knowledge, and contributes actively to the needs and aspirations of society.